RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     investigate
 7. Create some cool looking plots
 8. Get Feedback
-9. More info on Lung Cancer and why it is important to study
+9. More info on Lung Cancer and why it is important to study..DONE

 ### Introduction